Megan's Musings: New Year's Resolutions for our Dogs

 Get Healthy Together

-Our lives our busy and time flies by quickly.
-I understand it is hard to fit dog walks in every day due to busy schedules or being tired.
+Our lives our busy and time flies.
+I understand it can be hard to fit dog walks in every day due to busy schedules and/or being tired.
 However, we must remember that our dogs only see and experience what we involve them in or provide to them.
 Life can get boring for them stuck inside and this can result in behaviour problems.
 Make a resolution to get them out regularly and do not beat yourself up if this cannot be done every day.
-If you struggle, hire a dog walker or get the into dog daycare.
+If you struggle, hire a dog walker or get the into dog day school.
 For when you can take them out, make the effort to take them new places and let them experience and see the world.
 Take them to new parks, new neighbourhoods, pet friendly businesses and on special outings.
 This is a wonderful way to bond with them and the added benefit to us both is getting some exercise!

 Learn Something New